dmhyun/MSRP/README.md

 * Numpy

 ## Evaluation with Trained Models
-We uploaded the [trained models](https://huggingface.co/anonsubms) in HuggingFace library, and you can easily evaluate the uploaded models.
+We uploaded the [trained models](https://huggingface.co/anonsubms) in HuggingFace library so that you can easily evaluate the uploaded models.
+It will automatically download the trained model and evaluate it on the data.

 * anonsubms/msrp_length
 * anonsubms/msrp_ratio